Jotis86/People-Analytics-Project/README.md

 ![Labor Analysis](images/labor_analysis.png)
 ![Summary](images/summary.png)

+## 📊 Metrics Used

+In this project, we use various metrics to analyze employee data effectively.
+Some of the key metrics include:

+- **Retention Rate**: Measures the percentage of employees who remain in the company over a specific period.
+- **Turnover Rate**: Calculates the percentage of employees who leave the company during a specific period.
+- **Absenteeism Rate**: Tracks the number of days employees are absent from work.
+- **Employee Satisfaction**: Gauges employee satisfaction levels through surveys and feedback.
+- **Net Promoter Score (NPS)**: Measures employee loyalty and likelihood to recommend the company.
+- **Training Hours**: Tracks the number of hours employees spend in training programs.
+- **Performance Evaluation Scores**: Assesses employee performance based on evaluations.
+- **Salary Analysis**: Analyzes salary distribution and trends across different departments and roles.
+- **Diversity Metrics**: Evaluates the diversity of the workforce in terms of gender, age, and other demographics.
+- **Productivity Metrics**: Measures employee productivity through various performance indicators.

+These metrics help in understanding the overall health of the organization, identifying areas for improvement, and making data-driven decisions.

 ## 📊 Visualizations

 In addition to the Power BI dashboard, a complete analysis has been performed using Python, including: